Bioenergy in Aotearoa

 Harmaan Madon

 The ETS can be the most significant driver.
 There will be a characteristic approach.
-So the stick came in from the proposed emission factors of waste and gathered from the energy allocation factor.
+So, the stick came from the proposed emission factors of waste and was gathered from the energy allocation factor.
 So, a combination of those two.
-We'll discuss all of this about the vulnerabilities associated with the transport into and out of New Zealand.
+We'll discuss all of this and the vulnerabilities associated with transport into and out of New Zealand.
 Whatever New Zealand needs, being an island nation.
-There's an associated admissions cost around that.
+There's an associated admission cost around that.
 So alternatives will have to be found.
 But the ETS is going to be the game changer and

 Dr Paul Bennett

 maybe if I can just add to that, just to give a bit more context around that, looking at the carbon prices and what's been happening with carbon prices here in New Zealand.
-Last year, carbon prices were from 20 to $35 a term; they're currently sitting at $65 a tonne.
+Last year, carbon prices were from 20 to $35 a term, currently sitting at $65 a tonne.
 The climate change Commissioner is saying that we will need carbon prices of $140 a tonne by 2035.
 If we're going to be on a trajectory towards the net, net carbon zero, that they're also talking about prices up to $250 a tonne by 2050.
-And I also mentioned the sustainable biofuels mandate, which is tied to carbon reductions.
-And the penalties are tied to carbon reductions, and if a fuel supplier doesn't meet its allocated target of biofuels, it will be fined the equivalent of $350 a tonne of carbon.
-Now, this is an old draft, this is a consultation document, but that's what's on the table at the moment.
+I also mentioned the mandate for sustainable biofuels, which is tied to carbon reductions.
+The penalties are tied to carbon reductions, and if a fuel supplier doesn't meet its allocated target of biofuels, it will be fined the equivalent of $350 a tonne of carbon.
+Now, this is an old draft, a consultation document, but that's what's on the table at the moment.

 Matthew Jackson